Industrial Revolution

 In the late 1800s, electricity began its revolution of the home and office.
 Light bulbs replaced smoky kerosene lamps, refrigerators replaced home deliveries of ice and electric washing machines and irons relieved some of the heavy drudgery of housework.
 At first, electricity was available only in towns because of the expense of stringing long lines through the countryside, but in 1936, Congress passed the Rural Electrification Act that helped to finance the creation of rural co-operatives to supply farm families with this advantage.

-The invention of the computer, internet, and the entire digital industry is yet another stage of the Industrial Revolution, and one whose impact we are still experiencing.
+The invention of the computer, Internet and the entire digital industry is yet another stage of the Industrial Revolution, and one whose impact people are still experiencing.
 Who knows what another 20 years will bring?

 Impact of the Industrial Revolution